-Now that you have a basic understanding of a condo and apartment, it is important to look more in-depth at the differences.
+Now you should have a basic understanding of a condo and apartment.
+However, before going condo shopping it is important to look more in-depth at the differences.
 Here are some of the basic areas wherein these two types of real estate properties differ largely.

 The ownership of the property is where the main difference lies between a condo and an apartment.
 A condominium is managed by the homeowner’s association but there are individual owners within the entire complex.

 Buying a condo works in the same way as buying a house.
 And just like a house, this property can be rented to tenants who must pay a corresponding rental fee.
 As the owner of the condo unit, landlords are responsible for paying the homeowners’ fees and maintenance fees on the unit.
 For instance, when there are window replacement jobs, the condo owner will have the responsibility of contacting My Affordable Glass and Remodeling for new windows.

 On the other hand, apartments are not available for purchase.
 More often than not, an entire apartment building is owned by a single landlord or corporation.
 The individual units are made available for rent in a short- or long-term period.